-A payable on death (POD) account allows the account owner to designate one or more beneficiaries to receive the funds in the account at the time of her death.
+A payable on death (POD) account allows the account owner to designate one or more beneficiaries to receive the funds held in the account at the time of the death of the owner.

-The account owner can do what she pleases with the money held in the account during her lifetime, then, at the time of her death, the designated beneficiaries can withdraw the funds remaining in the account without the need for probate.
+The account owner can do what they please with the money held in the account during their lifetime.
+Then, at the time of death, the designated beneficiaries can withdraw the funds remaining in the account without the need for probate.

 While POD accounts have certain advantages, it's important to know all of the issues that could arise from the use of this estate-planning tool.